Real Estate & the Built Environment

 - 1

-If not studying abroad you must take a 4 credit International experience course.
+If you're not an international student and you're not studying abroad, please work with your advisor to select a course to fulfill the Student International Experience Requirement.
 REAL 3140 can satisfy this requirement as well as fulfill one of your four REBE Concentration elective courses.

-Fourth Year - REBE Concentration Options (Select 1 of the following):
+Fourth Year - Real Estate & the Built Environment Concentration Options (Select 1 of the following):

 Fourth Year | |||||